Guide to Writing a Compare and Contrast Essay

 Once you know about the main points you will include in the paper, you have to think about your thesis statement.
 A thesis statement is arguably the most critical part of every paper.
 It demonstrates the arguments your essay will advance and explain.
 On top of that, it shows in which order these arguments will appear.

 When writing the thesis statement, make sure it is condensed and is neither too specific nor too general.
 You should find the golden mean and make the audience enticed enough to keep reading the paper.
-Check out these two sample thesis statements:
+Compare these two examples to see the difference:

 Wilfred Owen and Siegfried Sassoon were both outstanding and talented poets, but the more sentimental, revealing, and thought-provoking Wilfred Owen makes himself a more readable and emphasized artist of the decade.